Background & Etiology

 Gout is a form of arthritis characterized by painful crystals forming inside of joints.
 This most commonly occurs in the first metatarsophalangeal (big toe) joint but can also occur in the finger, knee, ankle, or wrist.

 Crystals form in the fluid of the joint causing flare-ups of acute pain, often at night, and cause the affected joint to swell, increase in temperature, and become extremely sensitive.
 The flares usually subside on their own within 7-14 days.
+Crystals can cause long term inflammation or synovitis of the joint, which in and of itself can cause joint damage over the long term.
+For this reason, crystalline diseases, both gout and pseudogout, are associated with arthritis of joints.
+Therefore, controlling the crystal formation in the joint is helpful especially in the long term, and medications are typically the most helpful.
+Surgery is considered in special circumstances.

 The primary risk factor is hyperuricemia, an excess of uric acid in the blood stream.
 Hyperuricemia can also occur without causing gout.